for a consultation

 Do I still get alimony or spousal support if I marry someone else?
 Spousal support ceases by operation of law when you remarry.
 If you cohabitate or live with a domestic partner and you hold yourself out as man and wife, spousal support will cease unless you specifically provide for it in your agreement or divorce judgment.

 Spousal support ceases by operation of law when your spouse dies.
 However, speak to your NY Divorce Lawyer to see if you can have a right as an irrevocable beneficiary under a martial life insurance policy, or see if one may be added into the separation agreement.
 Also be sure you have a QDRO as there are certain rights of survivorship which may be had as part of a retirement plan to which you may be entitled especially if a portion of said retirement plan accrued during the marriage.
-If the separation agreement or stipulation or QDRO is not negotiated and written up by an experienced New York State Divorce Lawyer or NY attorney you may be waiving valuable rights.
+If the separation agreement or stipulation or QDRO is not negotiated and written up by an experienced New York Divorce Lawyer or NYC Custody attorney you may be waiving valuable rights.

 Can I ask for life insurance in my divorce action to insure my support award?
 Yes.
 It is not obligatory upon the Court but ask your New York State Divorce Lawyer to negotiate that into any Separation Agreement or Divorce document.